DeltaHeavy/idiot-card-game/README.md

 Idiot Card Game
 ===============

-**Note: as per Dr. Smith's email, we need to involve a microcontroller.
-That annoyingly scraps this idea."**

-(Yes the game is called idiot, we can play it in class on tuesday as research)

-I was thinking we could make AI and graphics for this game I half-built.
-Thoughts?

 **Philosophies**
 * Make game control flow as understandable as possible by abstracting to verbosely-named functions
 * Make game control function scope as logical as possible (e.g. play\_from\_faceups in Player class)